 Add an

-to your stage. -
+Agent Jobto your stage.

 Make sure “Allow scripts to access the OAuth token” is checked.